 The intention is that each arrangement can be played by good, amateur musicians with plenty of room for virtuosity in the improvisation sections.
 A school could have an extra-curricular dance band club, and the students might find themselves performing every week rather than just the occasional recital or school concert.
 A town or city neighborhood might create a pan-generational DoSo® Dance Band that performs in a community center on a regular basis.

 The DoSo® Dance Band is also a great asset for fund-raising events.
-Below is a 2-minute video excerpt from a fund-raising performance.
-The musicians are students and faculty from Neighborhood Music School ranging in age from 15 – 60+.
+The video excerpt from above was a fund-raising performance for Neighborhood Music School.
+The musicians were students and faculty ranging in age from 15 – 60+.